01 of 12

 08 of 12

-Make Fabric or Ribbon Sleeves for a Clothespin Doll Top
+Make Fabric or Ribbon Sleeves

 To make simple tops or shirts for your clothespin doll, you can glue ribbon or fabric sleeves to the body of the doll.
 Cut a suitable section of ribbon and glue it across the front and the back of the doll so the ribbon sits neatly over the 'shoulder' of the clothespin.
 Do not glue the ribbon to the doll's arms.
 You can also make 'tubes' of fabric or ribbon to fit over the doll's arms.
 Try to keep these free of the arms so the sleeves will bend naturally when you bend the arms.Continue to 9 of 12 below.